mattgholden/tic-tac-toe/README.md

 My practice using JavaScript fundamentals to create a Tic-Tac-Toe game!
-Seasonally appropriate, of course.
+Halloween appropriate, of course.

 The deployed version can be found [here](https://jack-os-tictactoe.netlify.app/).